17th Antiaircraft Artillery Battalion: Reorganization and Tinian

 The 2d Airdrome Battalion was redesignated as the 17th Defense Battalion on March 22, 1944, and assigned to the V Amphibious Corps.
 On April 19, 1944, it was again re-designated as the 17th Antiaircraft Battalion.
-In Hawaii the battalion trained for the occupation and defense of small islands in the Pacific.
+In Hawaii, the battalion trained for the occupation and defense of small islands in the Pacific.
 Between June 10–18 the battalion departed Hawaii in three echelons.
 The unit spent the next 54 days at sea enroute to its final objective.
 While anchored in the harbor at Eniwetok on July 1, 1944 the battalion's moniker was changed for the final time, this time to the 17th Antiaircraft Artillery Battalion.

 17th AAA Battalion sign on Tinian in 1945.

 The 17th Defense Battalion landed on Tinian on August 2, 1944.
 The battalion immediately established anti-aircraft positions north of the airfield and in the harbor.
 The 17th remained on occupation duty on Tinian for the next year.
 During this time, it conducted routine patrols and took a number of Japanese prisoners of war remaining on the island after the battle.
 Three Japanese aircraft bombed and strafed the island on November 3, 1944; however, the battalion's batteries were unable to successfully engage any of the aircraft.
+When the USS Indianapolis arrived at Tinian on July 26, 1945, Marines from the battalion were tasked with unloading the atomic bombs from the ship.
 The battalion was guarding the airfield on August 6, 1945, when the Enola Gay launched to drop the first ever nuclear weapon against Hiroshima in mainland Japan.
 On August 15, 1945, the 17th Antiaircraft Artillery Battalion was relieved of its tactical duties on Tinian.
 It finally departed the island on November 1, 1945, on the USS Griggs (APA-110).
 The battalion sailed back to the United States and was officially decommissioned on December 6, 1945, at Marine Corps Base Camp Pendleton, California.